Alfred Roberts: Early life

-Roberts was born in Ringstead, Northamptonshire.
-He was the fifth of seven children.
+Roberts was born in Ringstead, a village in Northamptonshire, the fifth of seven children.
 His father was Benjamin Ebenezer Roberts (28 December 1857 – 17 September 1925), from a Ringstead family, and his mother was Ellen Smith (20 November 1857 – 1 May 1935), whose own mother, Catherine Sullivan, was born at Kenmare in Ireland.
+At the 1871 census, Benjamin Roberts was a shoemaker's apprentice in Ringstead.
+At the 1921 census, he was an out-of-work shoemaker.

-Roberts left school at thirteen to help support his family and is listed in the 1911 census as living as a boarder in Oundle, Northamptonshire, working as a grocer's assistant.
-He later moved to Grantham in Lincolnshire, where he gained a job as an apprentice in a greengrocers; he had initially wanted to become a teacher.
-When the First World War broke out in 1914, Roberts, "a deeply patriotic man", applied to enlist in the British Army six times but was rejected because of his weak eyesight.
+Roberts initially wanted to become a schoolteacher, but he left school at thirteen to help support his family.
+He is listed in the 1911 census as a boarder in Oundle, Northamptonshire, working as a grocer's assistant.
+He later moved to Grantham in Lincolnshire, where he was apprenticed to a greengrocer.
+When the First World War broke out in 1914, Roberts, "a deeply patriotic man", tried six times to enlist in the British Army, but was rejected because of weak eyesight.

-Four years after moving to Grantham, Roberts met Beatrice Ethel Stephenson (24 August 1888 – 7 December 1960) through the Finkin Street Methodist Church, which he attended every Sunday.
+Four years after moving to Grantham, Roberts met Beatrice Ethel Stephenson (1888–1960) through the Finkin Street Methodist Church, which he attended every Sunday.
 They married in Grantham on 28 May 1917.
 Their two daughters were also born in Grantham: Muriel Cullen (24 May 1921 – 3 December 2004) and Margaret Thatcher.
 In 1919, they bought the grocery shop, and in 1923, Roberts opened a second shop.